Blendify/blender-manual/blender_docs/manual/rigging/constraints/transform/transformation.rst

-So, e.g. you can use the position of the target along the X axis to control the rotation of the owner around the Z-Axis, stating that 1 BU along the target X-Axis corresponds to10 BU around the owner Z-Axis.
+So, e.g. you can use the position of the target along the X axis to control the rotation of the owner around the Z-Axis, stating that 1 BU along the target X-Axis corresponds to 10 BU around the owner Z-Axis.
 Typical uses for this include gears (see note below), and rotation based on location setups.